Rlocksley/DNMC/README.md

 #Differentiable Neural Memory Computer

-Dont know if it is worth this name because i dont know if it is turing complete But it learns the copy function though time in less than 5000 iteration steps.
+Dont know if it is worth this name because i dont know if it is turing complete But it learns the copy function through time in less than 5000 iteration steps.

 #DNMC
 This is an implementation of a Feed Forward Network which uses another Feed Foward Network as an external Memory